FrancoRosa/update-ui/readme.md

 Please note that instructions has two types, file and command, the script will execute the operations one by one

-Then the folder should be password protected to avoid someone else creating any file, the password is saved in `password.txt` on this repo.
+Then the folder should be password protected to avoid someone else creating any file, the password is saved in `password` on this repo.

 ## Raspberry setup as hotspot